-Looking for the best women's daypack?
-So are we!
-With so many different options out there it can be challenging to choose the right one, but we can help.
-We researched over 80 daypacks and expanded our review to include 13 different models, from smaller bags suitable for a quick hike with the dogs to larger ones that can hold a day's plus worth of gear.
-We wore them for months, covering dozens of miles in each, and we also used them for different activities and while commuting around town.
+Looking for the best women's daypack you can buy in 2019?
+We researched over 80 daypacks and then bought 15 models, from smaller bags to larger ones that can hold a day's plus worth of gear.
+We wore them for months, covering dozens of miles in each.
 Then we compared their comfort and adjustability and carefully examined all of the various features available to give our recommendations on which "bells and whistles" are useful and which will get in the way.
-We also tried these bags on women with a variety of different sizes and shapes to get a good sense of how adjustable each one is.
 We got to know these daypacks inside and out, and we'll go through our favorites in our full review below.

 Compare at 3 sellers